 Risks Outside the Home

-Addressing Risks Outside the Family or home is an approach to understanding, and responding to, young people’s experiences of significant harm beyond their families.
+Addressing Risks Outside the home is an approach to responding to young people’s experiences of significant harm beyond their families.
 It recognises that the different relationships that young people form in their neighbourhoods, schools and online can feature violence and abuse.
-Parents and carers have little influence over these contexts, and young people’s experiences of extra-familial abuse can undermine parent/child relationships
+Parents and carers often have little influence over these contexts, and young people’s experiences of extra-familial abuse can undermine parent/child relationships.

-Practitioners should engage with individuals and sectors who do have influence over within extra familial contexts, and recognise that assessment of, and intervention with, these spaces are a critical part of safeguarding practices.
+Practitioners should engage with individuals and sectors who do have influence over extra familial contexts, and recognise that assessment of, and intervention with, these spaces are a critical part of safeguarding practices.
 Risks outside the family or home therefore, expand the objectives of child protection systems in recognition that young people are vulnerable to abuse in a range of social contexts.
-For more on Risks Outside the Family – also known as Contextual Safeguarding
+This is also known as Contextual Safeguarding.

 Child on Child Abuse